-- 6.58.
-Ventilation systems should be designed in such a way as to control the accumulation of flammable or explosive gases (e.g. hydrogen gas formed by radiolysis).
-Consideration should also be given to the potential for the drawing in of hazardous gases from external sources. - 6.59.
-Ventilation systems should be designed to satisfy the recommendations provided in IAEA Safety Standards Series No. SSG-64, Protection against Internal Hazards in the Design of Nuclear Power Plants [37].
-The operation of ventilation systems should be compatible with requirements for fire protection.
+6.58.
+Ventilation systems should be operated in such a way as to control the accumulation of flammable and/or explosive gases (e.g. hydrogen gas formed by radiolysis).
+Consideration should also be given to the potential for the drawing in of hazardous gases from external sources.

+6.59.
+Ventilation systems should be designed to satisfy the recommendations provided in Ref.
+[31].
+Their operation should be compatible with requirements for fire protection.